georgbuechner/dissonance/README.md

 ### Known problems

+#### General Disclaimer
+This is a single-person project and issues may appear.
+If the game crashes while playing, consider filing a bug-report on this github page and include the log file.
+Also the terminal-command `reset` clears the screen when you experience corrupted output after a game crash.

 #### Conan
 Conan is a great piece of software, however, errors might occurr.
 You should definitly check that your conan version is up to date.